So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard to grasp, math-phobic BUDGET! You know.

 Utilize the Library and Youtube.

 If it were up to me, we would have no cable tv.
-You can find all the books you need and all the quality screen time for free.
+You can find all the books you need and quality screen time for free.
 Who needs HGTV, anyway, right?

-There are excellent budget hacks available without a lot of time or a lot of money.
+There are excellent budget hacks available without time or a lot of money.
 Organizing your finances and practicing sound money management first will set you up for success!